 Buy my books online

 Sadly, very recently, some of my favourite works, which I have featured on my website (I couldn’t show them all!), are no longer being reprinted.
 However, they are still available as kindle editions, in libraries and via secondhand shops.
-I have recently bought a copy of one of my most-loved books, The More Veg Cookbook, via Amazon from The World of Books ltd., for a friend who desperately wants to cut down on her family’s meat-eating for environmental reasons.
-It was in great condition and at an incredibly low price, so now you can get some real bargains too!
+BUT I have just discovered that one of my favourites, The More Veg Cookbook as been reprinted in paperback form by Garrick Press and is available by clicking here.

 (Lorenz Books – 2016)

 This book focuses on eating certain foods as part of a normal, healthy diet, to help improve the digestive system.
 Eating higher levels of fibre, naturally fermented foods and those that contain probiotics or prebiotics means that good bacteria is encouraged to grow in the gut, leading to waste products being eliminated more efficiently, leaving you feeling and looking terrific!
 With a helpful and clearly explained introduction setting out what foods should be eaten and how to add quick-fix pre- and probiotic foods to your meals, the book also offers a two-week eating plan and over 100 ideas and recipes for dishes that are packed with the right foods to balance your diet.

 This book is so much more than about making spaghetti from vegetables.
 It shows you how to make vegetables and fruit exciting and delicious as part of a healthy balanced diet.
 Although many of the recipes can be low-carb for those who want that type of diet to lose weight, most have optional healthy starchy carb additions to make them suitable for all the family – including kids.
 You’ll even find a few other surprises such as beef carpaccio all made using this clever, inexpensive little gadget.